SQL Injection - Types, Examples, and Tools

 Inferential (Blind) SQLi

-In this type of SQL injection, the attacker sends data payloads to the server.
-They then monitor the server’s behavior and response to learn more about its structure.
-Blind SQLi is named so because no data transfer happens from the website database to the attacker, thus making the attacker blind to the attack.
+This kind of SQL injection involves sending data payloads to the server by the attacker.
+They will monitor the server’s behavior and response in relation to gaining knowledge of its structure.
+Blind SQLi is termed so because no data transfer occurs from the website database to the attacker, thus making the attacker blind to the attack.

-Since Blind SQL injections rely on the server response and behavior, they can be slow to execute but can prove to be just as harmful.
-Blind SQL injections can be classified as:
+Since Blind SQL injections depend on the behavior and response of the server, they can be slow to execute but can be just as harmful.
+Blind SQL injections fall into the following categories:

 Out-of-band SQLi